- Would you like to invest in the NASDAQ, the US exchange which lists many of the world’s most exciting, growth-oriented high-tech companies?

 - Lots of choice.
 There are over 3,600 NASDAQ-listed securities, including both shares and ETFs.

 - Risk spreading available.
 Diversify your portfolio by choosing an ETF or mutual index fund to reduce volatility.

 - Growth-oriented companies.
 If you are looking for capital gains rather than dividend income, the NASDAQ is packed with growth-focused companies.

 - NASDAQ trading hours.
-NASDAQ trading hours (9:30am to 4:00pm US Eastern time, Monday to Friday) are six hours behind UK time, which can be inconvenient when placing price-sensitive orders.
+NASDAQ trading hours are 9:30 am to 4:00 pm US Eastern time, Monday to Friday.

 - Foreign currency risk.
 Having a trading account in USD, and trading in shares priced in USD, exposes you to foreign currency risk and foreign exchange conversion fees.